smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 # Scope of SCONE Deployment

 Deployment of the SCONE protocol in the telecommunications service provider networks is intended to enable network elements provide throughput advice directly to application endpoints to allow them to adjust sending rates proactively and help improve end-user Quality of Experience (QoE) while helping operators manage network resources efficiently.
 This document discusses deployment in operator networks such as wireline and wireless networks.
 The following section outlines with example deployments and discusses manageability and operations consideraitons in 5G networks, 4G/LTE networks, and wireline networks.

 ## SCONE Usage in a 5G Network
 5G systems are built on a cloud-native Service-Based Architecture (SBA), which provides flexibility for introducing new functions such as SCONE.
-The User Plane Function (UPF) serves as the natural anchor point for SCONE signaling because it handles packet forwarding, QoS enforcement, and interaction with the Session Management Function (SMF) and Policy Control Function (PCF).
+The User Plane Function (UPF) serves as the natural anchor point for SCONE signaling because it handles packet forwarding, QoS enforcement, and interaction with the Session
+Management Function (SMF) and Policy Control Function (PCF).

 ### Applicability of SCONE in a 5G Network

-In 5G, the UPF is the on-path network element with access to subscriber policy and user-plane connectivity between the User Equipment
-(UE or the client App end-point) and the Internet.
+In 5G, the UPF is the on-path network element with access to subscriber policy and user-plane connectivity between the User Equipment (UE or the client App end-point) and the Internet.
 The UPF is capable of generating SCONE throughput advice per application flow, enabling endpoints to adjust sending rates proactively.
 SCONE signaling occurs over the existing data path.
 The following diagrams illustrate how throughput advice is conveyed within the 5G, highlighting the role of user-plane. network elements in signaling throughgput advice to applications.

-NOTE:
-SCONE Advisor shown in the diagram is a logical representation and is illustrative of a function within the UPF that is responsible for determining the
-Throughput advise value.The implementation of SCONE signal is up to the network equipment vendor.
+NOTE: SCONE Advisor shown in the diagram is a logical representation and is illustrative of a function within the UPF that is responsible for determining the Throughput advise value.
+The implementation of SCONE signal is up to the network equipment vendor.

 ~~~~